 - Non-Canadian residents 18 years of age and over must purchase a fishing licence.
 (NOTE: Non-Canadian residents 65 years of age or older are not exempt from requiring a licence.) - Non-Canadian residents under 18 years of age may fish without a licence if accompanied by a person who has a valid fishing licence.
 Any fish kept are part of the catch and possession limit of the person who holds the licence.
-As another option, non-Canadian residents under 18 years of age may purchase a licence to have their own limits. - Non-Canadian resident fishing licences are available through licence issuers across Ontario or at the website ontario.ca/outdoorscard. - For non-Canadian resident groups of children (at least five people under the age of 18 years), there is a special licence for members of an organized camp.
-This licence is available from ServiceOntario/ Ministry of Natural Resources offices (see page 96).
+As another option, non-Canadian residents under 18 years of age may purchase a licence to have their own limits. - Non-Canadian resident fishing licence tags are available through licence issuers across Ontario or at ontario.ca/outdoorscard.